-Other than being combatives and mental training, martial arts serve as so called "Shinto rituals".
-In the Japanese religion Shinto (lit: the way of the gods), offerings are made to the gods through martial arts.
-One of the martial arts based on shinto, is sumo (lit: to strike).
-There is a depiction of gods grabbing each others other’s arms and throwing each other in Japanese mythology, which is said to be the origin of sumo.
-Yabusame (lit: horseback archery), were an archer shoots arrows while horseback riding, also takes place at a Shinto shrine where they make offerings to the gods.
+Other than being combatives and mental training, martial arts may also serve as a part of Shinto rituals.
+In the Japanese religion Shinto (literally meaning “the way of the gods”), offerings are made to the gods through martial arts.
+One of the martial arts based on shinto, is sumo, which means “to strike.”
+In Japanese mythology, there is a depiction of gods grabbing each other’s arms and throwing each other, which is said to be the origin of sumo.
+Yabusame (horseback archery), where an archer shoots arrows while horseback riding, also takes place at a Shinto shrine, where they make offerings to the gods.

-Martial arts in present-day Japan
+Martial Arts in Present-Day Japan

 At elementary and middle schools of Japan, either sumo, judo, or kendo is designated as a compulsory subject taught during physical education class.
 Several organizations exist which serve the purpose to protect and preserve traditional kobujutsu such as the "Nippon Budokan" and the "Nihon Kobudo Association,", as well as the "Japanese Academy of Budo" where research on kobujutsu and modern martial arts is done.

 Experience Disney Easter 2017 at Tokyo Disneyland and its many Highlights!The Latest